elastic/eui/wiki/component-development.md

-# Component Creation Guidelines
+# Component Development

-Before creating a new component, you may want to run the documentation site.
+Before working with EUI components or creating new ones, you may want to run a local server for the [documentation site][docs].
 This is where we demonstrate how the components in our design system work.

 # Launching the Documentation Server